DelazJ/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

 Embedded Renderer
 ....................

+Some vector data formats have native support for embedding feature styling information, such as with :file:`KML` and MapInfo :file:`TAB` files.
+These formats allow embedded symbology to be set on a feature-by-feature basis.
-The :guilabel:`Embedded Symbols` renderer allows to display the 'native' symbology of a provided datasource.
-This is mostly the case with :file:`KML` and :file:`TAB` datasets that have predefined symbology.
+The :guilabel:`Embedded Symbols` renderer allows to display that 'native' symbology in QGIS, viewing features with the closest possible match to their original symbology.

+Switching the rendering type to |categorizedSymbol| :guilabel:`Categorized Symbol` or
+|ruleBasedSymbol| :guilabel:`Rule-based Symbol` creates corresponding classes/rules
+for features, allowing further tweaks with QGIS native symbols.

 .. index:: Layer rendering, Sort features, Z-level